 The Apostles, who knew Jesus' mother well, bore witness to the Virgin birth of Jesus Christ, so when people reject the virgin birth, they are calling the Apostles liars.
 They are rejecting the most fundamental belief of Christianity: that the Son of God came into the world to save sinners, to crush the head of the serpent, and to restore Paradise, according to the Edenic Promise (Gen. 3:15)

-Miraculous or exrtraordinary births abound in the mythologies of ancient societies, such as Athena's birth from Zeus's forehead.
+Miraculous or extraordinary births abound in ancient societies, such as Athena's birth from Zeus's forehead.
 But the birth of Jesus is unlike these in significant ways.
 As Scripture attests: He was not begotten by the will of man.
 He is the eternal Christ, begotten before all worlds, and his coming was foretold long before there were Mesopotamians, Greeks, Romans and Egyptians.

-The Egyptians (who venerated the Sun as the emblem of the Creator) believed that Horus was born at the Winter Solstice because from that day forward the Sun grows in strength.
-The ancient Egyptian ritual involved placing a male baby before the image of Isis and the priests brought gifts to the "divine son".
-Some claim that Christ is based on the old Egyptian myth, but speaking Platonically, Christ is the true Form of which the Isis-Horus myth is a dim but prophetic reflection.
-A story and a ritual are not the same as a flesh and blood Son of God.
+The Egyptians, who venerated the Sun as the emblem of the Creator, believed that Horus was born at the Winter Solstice because from that day forward the Sun grows in strength.
+An ancient Horite ritual involved placing a male baby before the image of Hathor.
+Gifts were placed before them by the priests.
+Such correspondences have led some to claim that Christianity is a copycat religion.
+However, the beliefs of the Horite Hebrew are the source of our Messianic hope.
+Christianity has deep roots in antiquity.
+It is not an invention.
+Christ is the true Form of which the Hathor-Horus myth is a dim, but prophetic reflection.
 "And he became flesh and dwelt among us - Emmanuel - God with us!"
-But this particular story from ancient Egypt anticipates Messiah's coming.

 Descent without a male parent is prefigured in Genesis 3:15 where the promise is given of One who will destroy the cosmic serpent and restore perfect communion between God and Man.
 The promise involves the woman's seed, not the man’s, and the promise involves “the woman,” not Eve.
 Gen 3:15 looks forward to the Virgin Mary, the Mother of God.
 And the fulfillment is facilitated by Joseph’s obedience to God and his faithfulness to Mary.
 Not only did he refuse to put her to shame, “but he knew her not.”
 The words are a euphemism, expressing the conjugal act, and reflect on the union of First Man and First Woman in Gen. 4:1.